-Bleeding from esophageal varices is a medical emergency.
+Bleeding from esophageal varices Stopping the bleeding is a medical emergency.
 Drugs such as vasopressin or octreotide may be given intravenously to make the bleeding veins contract and thus slow the bleeding.
 Blood transfusions are given to replace lost blood.
 Doctors usually use a flexible viewing tube (endoscope), inserted through the mouth into the esophagus to confirm that the bleeding is from varices.
 Working through the endoscope, doctors can use rubber bands to tie off the veins.

 To reduce the risk of bleeding from esophageal varices, doctors may try to reduce pressure in the portal vein.
-One way is to give drugs such as timolol, propranolol, nadolol, or carvedilol.
+One way is to give beta-blocker drugs, such as timolol, propranolol, nadolol, or carvedilol.

 If the bleeding continues or recurs repeatedly, a procedure called portosystemic shunting may be done to connect the portal vein or one of its branches to a vein in the general circulation.
 This procedure reroutes most of the blood that normally goes to the liver so that it bypasses the liver.
 This bypass (called a shunt) lowers pressure in the portal vein because pressure is much lower in the general circulation.

 There are various types of portosystemic shunt procedures.
 In one type, called transjugular intrahepatic portosystemic shunting (TIPS), doctors, using x-rays for guidance, insert a catheter with a needle into a vein in the neck and thread it to veins in the liver.
 The catheter is used to create a passage (shunt) that connects the portal vein (or one of its branches) directly with one of the hepatic veins.
 Less commonly, portosystemic shunts are created surgically.

 Shunt procedures are usually successful in stopping the bleeding but pose certain risks, particularly hepatic encephalopathy Hepatic Encephalopathy Hepatic encephalopathy is deterioration of brain function that occurs in people with severe liver disease because toxic substances normally removed by the liver build up in the blood and reach... read more .
 The procedure may have to be repeated because the shunt may become blocked.